With leisure travel looking increasingly unlikely for Singaporeans in 2020, staycations are all the rage now.

 But isn’t that the case with most things anyway?
 The best deals come to those willing to invest the time, and these resources will be a great place to start your search.

-DBS Promotion: Enjoy $250 cashback when you key in the promo code AXS250 upon application.
-A minimum spend of $800 must be made within 60 days of card approval.
-Valid till 30 June 2021.
+Welcome Gift: Enjoy S$200 cashback when you key in the promo code 200CASH upon application.
+A minimum of one transaction on eligible goods and services must be made within 30 days of card approval.
+Valid till 30 September 2021.
 T&Cs apply.

 If you’re not a new DBS/POSB credit cardmember, consider these promotions instead.